Froxlor/Documentation/general/migration-guide/true-migrate.md

 This will (obviously) cause most of your server to go down, so prepare your customers beforehand.
 Please note that we did not shut down MySQL/MariaDB because we need to dump the databases.

 ### Dump all your databases
-Dumping all your databases is fairly straight-forward.
+Dumping all your databases is fairly straightforward.
 You can use a script for that.
-Put it in a safe location, such as `~/froxlor-migration/` and call it `dump-em-all.sh`.
+Put it in a safe location, such as `~/froxlor-migration/` and name it `dump-em-all.sh`.
 Also, give it execution rights (`chmod +x ~/froxlor-migration/dump-em-all.sh`).
 It should have the following content (adjust MYSQL_PWD to your root password):
 ```bash
 #!/bin/bash